-resources of the Community Preservation Coalition on matters that require clarification. the Community Preservation Coalition as a resource for technical guidance on the implementation of this Act.
+resources of the Community Preservation Coalition on matters that require clarification the Community Preservation Coalition as a resource for technical guidance on the implementation of this Act.
 The Committee frequently utilizes the with the statute, GL Ch.
 44B and applicable rules.
-The Community Preservation Committee continues to work closely with the Executive Director of The Community Preservation Committee has developed a local CPA Plan, established the application and hearing process and has become familiar for the public to obtain information on projects and the financial condition of the committee.
-August 2019.
-This public meeting was preceded by legal notices published in the Fall River Herald News.
-The annual meeting was an opportunity address the Community Preservation Committee has ever been denied the opportunity to express his/her views. and their comments are documented in the Committee's minutes and the Fall River Government TV video's.
-No member of the public wishing to In addition, to the annual public hearings, members of the public have been recognized at each of the CPC's meetings.
-The identity of the speakers projects were voted on to recommend funding: 2020 28 applications were received, 9 applications were withdrawn, 19 applications made it to eligibility and 16 made it to funding hearings, 10 The effectiveness of the efforts by the Community Preservation Committee to advertise the availability of these funds is evidenced by the fact that for for funding (refer to Appropriation Order below).
-One project was defunded prior to appropriation order due to information related to project start date making a total of 8 projects being recommended
+The Community Preservation Committee continues to work closely with the Executive Director of The Community Preservation Committee has developed a local CPA Plan, established the application and hearing process and has become familiar address the Community Preservation Committee has ever been denied the opportunity to express his/her views.
+In addition, to the annual public hearings, members of the public have been recognized at each of the CPC's meetings.
+The identity of the speakers for the public to obtain information on projects and the financial condition of the committee. and their comments are documented in the Committee's minutes and the Fall River Government TV video's.
+No member of the public wishing to